Corned beef has a salty, spicy, beefy, flavor reminiscent of a hot dog. A hot dog in the shape of a steak—who wouldn’t love that?!

-The rub is a mix of spices; mustard, black pepper, coriander seed, allspice, clove, and most importantly, the salt that gives corned beef it’s characteristic hammy flavor.
+The rub is a mix of spices; mustard, black pepper, coriander seed, allspice, clove, and most importantly, the salt that gives this dish it’s characteristic hammy flavor.

-The cook is a little more complicated, since brisket is not a naturally tender cut of meat.
+Cooking the brisket can be a bit more complicated as it is not naturally tender, requiring special attention and techniques.
 It contains a ton of connective tissue, all of which must be broken down before it can be easily chewed and digested.
 That’s where heat and salt come in!

 Salt is actually where the term “corned beef” comes from.
 “Corn” is the old English word for “kernel” which referred to any kind of small, hard object, like a large grain of salt.
 Corned beef earned its name from the salt “corns” used to preserve it.
 But how does salt affect meat anyway?

 High salt concentrations cause the normally tightly bunched protein filaments in the muscle cells to separate into individual filaments, while at the same time the dehydration from heat makes the tissue denser and more concentrated: which results in a close but tender texture.

 To cook corned beef, stick to a “low-and-slow” method.
 Using a low a temperature over a long period of time will retain the maximum amount of moisture.
 While waiting for it be cooked, you can pass the time with games like 먹튀.